GEOTHERMAL HVAC SYSTEMS MYTHS & FACTS IN DELAWARE & MARYLAND

 Myth: Geothermal HVAC systems will wear out.

-Fact: Polyethylene piping (Earth Loops) can last for generations with no problems, while the heat exchange equipment can last for decades.
-If Geothermal HVAC needs to be replaced/repaired the cost is much less than putting an entire new Geothermal HVAC system since your polyethylene piping (Earth Loops) are already installed.
+Fact: Polyethylene piping (Earth Loops) can last for generations with no problems, while heat exchange equipment can last for decades.
+If Geothermal HVAC needs to be replaced/repaired the cost is much less than putting in an entirely new Geothermal HVAC system since your polyethylene piping (Earth Loops) is already installed.